moshehamaoui/Euler/README.md

 The files in this repo are my solutions to the first 20 problems.
 (In process of uploading.)

-There are currently a total of 814 problems on record.
+As of 1/1/2023, there are currently a total of 814 problems on record.